Kovbas/prefix_mode_for_terminal/readme.md

 When the script is started it adds to CLI prompt:
 - "prefix **\<entered prefix\>**" (for example, "prefix **git**"), where **\<entered prefix\>** is the first argument;
 - **NO PREFIX** if the first argument is empty;

-to visualize that the script is running and adds the prefix to what you enter in CLI.
+in order to visualize that the script is running and adds the prefix to what you enter in CLI.

 In order to exit from the script inter "exit".